o-qcblog/o-qcblog.github.io/about.md

 permalink: /about/
 ---

 Hi!
-I am Padmapriya, an undergraduate physics student with a keen interest in theoretical computer science.
-As a curious learner, I love exploring the intersection of computer science, mathematics, and physics.
-I believe teaching and communicating ideas are the best ways to learn.
+I am Padmapriya, a master’s student embarking on an exciting journey into the world of theoretical computer science.
+My path began as an undergraduate in physics, where a curiosity about quantum computing opened the door to the vast field of theoretical computer science.
+As a passionate learner, I’m fascinated by the intersections of computer science, mathematics, and physics.
+I believe that the best way to truly understand a concept is to teach it and share it with others.
 As I delve into algorithms, complexity theory, quantum computing, and other exciting topics in theoretical computer science, I'll document my learnings here.
 This blog will serve as a repository for myself and fellow learners.
+I hope you’ll find something here that sparks your interest.

 Happy reading!